mrinalxdev/BrainWeave/README.md

-# Buy Me Shake 🤝
+# BrainWeave 🧠

-A platform from which you can give your donations for the projects on my deployed smart contract.
+A platform where you can share your quotes and thoughts via decentralised smart contract

 Learning from this Project :
 - How to Deploy smart contracts on testnet